USEPA/CityWaterBalance/README.md

 # CityWaterBalance
-`CityWaterBalance` provides a suite of tools to model the urban water balance, including natural and manmade flows, over user-defined temporal and spatial boundaries.
-Data are acquired through web services or provided by the user.
-Outputs include time series plots showing the relative magnitudes of flows.
+`CityWaterBalance` provides a reproducible workflow for studying an urban water system.
+The network of urban water flows and storages can be modeled and visualized.
+Any city may be modeled with preassembled data, but data for US cities can be gathered via web services using this package and dependencies.

 # To install
 Install the development version of CityWaterBalance from GitHub: